 - Will your students play this game independently?
 With a partner?
 In a small group?

-- Do you want your students to all be playing the game at the same time?
+- Do you want all students to be playing the game at the same time?

 This should help guide you to your answer.
 Yes, more than one set will fit in each plastic container too.